Exact and approximate inference in graphical models: variable elimination and beyond: Variable elimination for exact inference

-In Section \ref{sec: GM}, we have seen that counting and optimization tasks can be formalized by the same generic algebraic formulation
+In Section \ref{sec: GM}, we have seen that counting and optimisation tasks can be formalised by the same generic algebraic formulation

-where $A\subset V$.
+where $A\subseteq V$.

 The trick behind variable elimination~\citep{Bertele72} relies on a clever use of the distributivity property.
 Indeed, evaluating $(a \Atimes b) \Aplus (a \Atimes c)$ as $a \Atimes (b\Aplus c)$ requires fewer operations.
-Since distributivity applies both for counting and optimizing tasks, variable elimination can be applied to both tasks.
+Hence eliminating $ a $ in the second writing leads to dealing with fewer algebraic operations.
+Since distributivity applies both for counting and optimising tasks, variable elimination can be applied to both tasks.
 It also means that if variable elimination is efficient for one task it will also be efficient for the other one.
-As in the HMC example, the principle of the variable elimination algorithm for counting or optimizing consists in eliminating variables one by one in expression (\ref{elimeq}).
+As in the HMC example, the principle of the variable elimination algorithm for counting or optimising consists in eliminating variables one by one in an expression of the problem like in (\ref{elimeq}).

-Elimination of the first variable, say $X_i, i \in A$, is performed by merging all potential functions involving $X_i$ and applying operator $\Aplus_{x_i}$ to these potential functions.
-Using commutativity and associativity equation (\ref{elimeq}) can be rewritten as follows:
+The elimination of the first variable, say $X_i, i \in A$, is performed by merging all potential functions involving $X_i$ and applying operator $\Aplus_{x_i}$ to these potential functions.
+Using commutativity and associativity of both operators, (\ref{elimeq}) can be rewritten as: